 Immunisation (Nurse Immuniser) is a recognised program of study which aligns with the “National Immunisation Education Framework for Health Professionals”.
 This eLearning course provides an overview of public health and immunisation from a local and global context.
 The vaccines used on the national immunisation program, the recommendations for their use and revision of the immune system are studied to prepare nurses to administer vaccines autonomously.

 In addition, the consideration of the legal and ethical requirements for the administration of immunisations, the management of adverse events, the control of the cold chain and the organisational requirements of an immunisation service prepare nurses for practice in a variety of situations.
-On successful completion of this course you can practice as a nurse immuniser in Victoria, South Australia and some other states.
+On successful completion of this course you can practice as a nurse immuniser in Victoria.
+Nurses working in other states should check if this course will attract recognition of prior learning with their local state or territory health department.

 The course is assessed with clinical case studies, short answer and multiple-choice questions.